SeemBuilds/AutoPrimaryPart-APP-/README.md

         - In this window, you can select a variety of modes, each one having a unique ability to set your PrimaryPart.
         - Just click near the circle to select or change modes:
         - ![SelectingAMode_Tutorial](https://github.com/user-attachments/assets/8f5b5f63-606a-4abd-9821-61d6b998f957)
-        - Each Mode features are listed in [features](#features)
+        - Each Mode's features are listed in [features](#features)

 # features
-Each Mode has its own features to make a PrimaryPart for your model.
+Each Mode has its own ability to make a PrimaryPart for your model.
 The features are listed here:

 **SET**:
 This Mode gets the closest part to the middle of your whole model and setting this part to the Model's PrimaryPart.